Karlen96/movie_app/README.md

 2) Marvel
 3) DC Comics

-The application is stands out for by its unique design and ease usege
+The application is stands out for by its unique design and ease usage

 it has a built-in player that has the ability to work in stealth mode when you want to find some other movie, for example on YouTube.